 St. Louis’ Olympic Games wackiest and strangest in history

-The 1904 Olympics featured a first-place finisher disqualified for cheating, rat a used as a performance-enhancing drug, and rotten apples and rabid dogs as obstacles.
+The 1904 Olympics featured a first-place finisher disqualified for cheating, rat poison used as a performance-enhancing drug, and rotten apples and rabid dogs as obstacles.
 And that was just in the marathon.

 Originally granted to Chicago but moved to St. Louis so as not to compete with the World’s Fair, the 1904 Summer Olympic Games were one of the most bizarre, unorganized spectacles in modern sports history.